Germany has lured many bright students from around the world to study at one of its prestigious universities in the past decades.

 Germany Student Applicant Visa Requirements

-If you have not received your university admission yet, you shall apply for the Student Applicant Visa.
-You cannot obtain a Student Visa for as long as you are not admitted to any university in Germany.
+If you have not received your university admission yet, you shall apply for the Germany Student Applicant Visa.
 Aside from the Recognized School Leaving Certificates and documents proving Means of Subsistence, which are two of the very important requirements, you must also submit other documents.

 The required documents to apply for a Student Applicant Visa are:

 - Confirmation of application.
 This is usually an e-mail from the university, confirming the successful submission of the application for studies.

 - A certificate of admission in a preparatory course.
 In German, this is called “Propaedeutic Courses”, or a registration confirmation letter in a German language course (containing not less than 18 hours of lessons per week).

 - A recognized school leaving certificate “Abitur”.
 Or the equivalent of it.

 - Proof of German or English language proficiency (depending which is the language in which lessons are taught).

 - Proof of former education.
 Certificated of former degrees.